Katrina Hercules Katrina Hercules

 Building Self-Trust: How Inner Alignment Leads to Better Choices

 In this article, we explore how self-trust is the key to making choices that truly align with who we are.
 Many people find themselves repeating unhealthy patterns—choosing relationships, careers, or lifestyles that don’t serve them—because they are disconnected from their true selves.
-When decisions are driven by insecurity, societal expectations, or past wounds instead of self-awareness, they often lead to frustration and regret.
-Breaking this cycle requires rebuilding self-trust—learning to listen to our inner wisdom and making choices that reflect our real values and needs.

 Read More